mvolkmann/blog/src/prolog.md

 the interpreter will wait for further input.

 To search for the next match, press the semicolon key.
-(SWI-Prolog also supports pressing the n, r, space, or tab keys to do this.)
+SWI-Prolog also supports pressing the n, r, space, or tab keys to do this.
+Scryer Prolog supports pressing a to output all remaining solutions.

 To stop searching for matches before the last one is found, press the return key.
-(SWI-Prolog also supports pressing the c or a keys to do this.)
+SWI-Prolog also supports pressing the c or a keys to do this.

 After the last match is found, a prompt for the next query will appear.